 After returning to his alma mater in 2007, Logie's role as the top assistant coach and associate head coach at Lehigh played out most notably in the recruitment of C.J.
 McCollum who was selected as the 2010 Patriot League Player of the Year and Rookie of the Year after leading all NCAA Division I freshman in scoring, and in his scouting and game planning for the 2010 Patriot League Tournament and NCAA First Round game against overall-top seed Kansas.
 McCollum would go on to finish his Lehigh career as the all-time leader in Patriot League scoring, an AP 1st Team All-American, and first round pick (#10 overall) of the Portland Trailblazers in the 2013 NBA Draft.

 Logie has coached under several mentors, including current Lehigh head coach Brett Reed.
 Billy Taylor coached Logie during his senior season at Lehigh before Logie joined Taylor's Mountain Hawk staff for three seasons (2004-06).
-Taylor is now on staff at the University of Iowa under former Lehigh head coach, Fran McCaffery.
+Taylor is now the head coach at NCAA Div.
+II Belmont Abbey College in Charlotte, N.C.
 Logie also worked for Jim Christian at Kent State in 2006-07.
 Christian was named head coach at Boston College in the spring of 2014.

 During his playing days at Lehigh, Logie scored 1,524 career points and his 262 three-point field goals is still a school record.
-In addition, Logie twice led the Patriot League in free throw percentage for a season.
+In addition, Logie twice led the Patriot League in single-season free throw percentage.
 He graduated from Lehigh in 2003 and earned his Master's in Educational Leadership in 2006.

 Logie grew up surrounded by the game of basketball as the grandson of Mercer Island High School head coach Ed Pepple.
 Pepple, a legend in Washington's high school ranks, won 952 games and four state championships in 49 years as a head coach, 42 of which came at Mercer Island.
 His 1985 squad, which featured future Duke star and current Utah Jazz head coach Quin Snyder, is regarded by many as one of the Washington's greatest teams.
 His career win total is nearly 300 more than Pat Fitterer of Ellensburg, who is next on the list with 680 victories in 34 years.